A uniform kernel trick for high-dimensional two-sample problems: Introduction: an overview

-where $\|\cdot\|$ is a norm in ${\mathcal X}$.
+where $\|\cdot\|$ is a norm in $\mathcal{X}$.
 Unfortunately, there is no general rule to know \textit{a priori} which kernel works best with the available data.
 In other words, the choice of $\lambda$ is, to some extent, arbitrary but not irrelevant, as it could remarkably affect the final output.
+For example, very small or very large choices of $\lambda$ in \eqref{eq:gk} result in null discrepancies, which have no ability to distinguish distributions.
 The selection of $\lambda$ is hence a delicate problem that has not been satisfactorily solved so far.
 This is what we call the \textit{kernel trap}: a bad choice of the parameter leading to poor results.
-Although this problematic was not explicitly considered in \cite{Gretton2007}, the authors are aware of this relevant question and point out: \begin{displayquote} \textit{An important issue in the practical application of the distance-based tests is the selection of the kernel parameters.
-We illustrate this with a Gaussian kernel, where we must choose the kernel width $\lambda$ [\ldots].
-The empirical distance is zero both for kernel size $\lambda=0$ and also approaches zero as $\lambda\rightarrow\infty$.
-We set $\lambda$ to be the [reciprocal of the squared] median distance between points in the aggregate sample, as a compromise between these two extremes: this remains a heuristic, however, and the optimum choice of kernel parameter is an ongoing area of research.} \end{displayquote}
+Although this problem was not explicitly considered in \cite{Borgwardt2006} and subsequent works on this topic, the authors were aware of this relevant question; in practice, they use a heuristic choice of $\lambda$.